 We have established a framework under which the compensation committee would, in its discretion, award annual performance-based cash bonuses to our executive officers for up to a specific percentage of his or her salary as a vehicle to reward achievement of value driving milestones and recognize individual performance.
 Dr. Simonian was eligible for a performance-based cash bonus of a percentage of her annual base salary, subject to achievement of corporate goals as determined by the compensation committee.
-Her bonus target was 50% of her annual base salary in 2016.
-In September 2017, our board of directors increased Dr. Simonian's bonus target to 55% of her annual base salary for fiscal 2017.
+Her bonus target was 55% of her annual base salary in the year ended December 31, 2017, or fiscal 2017, and fiscal 2018.
 Our other named executive officers are eligible for a performance-based cash bonus of a percentage of such named executive officer's base salary, 90% of which is tied to achievement of corporate goals as determined by the compensation committee, and 10% of which is tied to the achievement of individual goals as recommended by Dr. Simonian and approved by the compensation committee.
-The bonus target for our other named executive officers was 35% of such officers' annual base salary in 2016.
-In September 2017, our board of directors increased the bonus target for Dr. Roth to 40% of his annual base salary for fiscal 2017.
-The bonus target for Dr. Springhorn was set at 40% of his annual base salary upon commencement of his employment.
+The bonus target for our other named executive officer's annual base salary for both fiscal 2017 and fiscal 2018.

-In February 2017, we made cash bonus awards of \$212,500 to Dr. Simonian, and \$115,045 to each of Dr. Roth and Mr. Kuvalanka, based on the compensation committee's assessment of achievement of corporate and individual goals during 2016.
-In March 2018, we made cash bonus awards of \$308,000 to Dr. Simonian and \$172,000 to Dr. Roth based on the compensation committee's assessment of achievement of corporate and individual goals during fiscal 2017.
-Dr. Springhorn was not eligible to receive a cash bonus award for fiscal 2017 performance based on his employment start date.
+In March 2018, we made cash bonus awards of \$308,000 to Dr. Simonian and \$172,000 to Dr. Roth based on the compensation committee's assessment of achievement of corporate and individual goals during fiscal 2017, and in February 2019, we made cash bonus awards of \$308,000 to Dr. Simonian, \$189,220 to Dr. Roth, and \$160,000 to Mr. Ferra based on the compensation committee's assessment of achievement of corporate and individual goals during fiscal 2018.